FoxoTech/methylprep/docs/methpype_tutorial.md

-# Methpype tutorial
+# methpype tutorial

 ## 1 Introduction

-The goal of this tutorial is to present a standard anlysis workflow of Infinium Methylation data with the **MethPype** and **MethQC** packages.
-This tutorial is based off of the tutorial for the **minfi** package, a similar methylation analysis package implemented in R rather than python [[1]](#one).
+The goal of this tutorial is to present a standard analysis workflow of Infinium Methylation data with the **methpype** and **methQC** packages.
+This tutorial is based off of the tutorial for the **minfi** package, a similar methylation analysis package implemented in R rather than python [^minfi].

-We will begin with **MethPype** by reading input raw data (IDAT files) for each sample in an example dataset and end with a consolidated data frame containing all samples.
-We then use **MethQC** to visualize the data and filter out problematic probes and samples.
+We will begin with **methpype** by reading input raw data (IDAT files) for each sample in an example dataset and end with a consolidated data frame containing all samples.
+We then use **methQC** to visualize the data and filter out problematic probes and samples.

 ### Array design and terminology
-In this section, we introduce briefly the supported arrays as well as the terminology used throughout the **MethPype** and **MethQC** packages. **MethPype** and **MethQC** support 5 types of arrays: 27K, 450K, EPIC, EPIC+, and custom arrays.
+In this section, we introduce briefly the supported arrays as well as the terminology used throughout the **methpype** and **methQC** packages. **methpype** and **methQC** support 5 types of arrays: 27K, 450K, EPIC, EPIC+, and custom arrays (note: the 27K array is still being tested.).
 Each sample is measured on a single array, in two different color channels (red and green).
 Each array contains numerous probes where a given probe maps to a specfic CpG site.
 For each CpG, we have two measurements: a methylated intensity and an unmethylated intensity.
 Depending on the probe design, the signals are reported in different colors:

 For **Type I** design, both signals are measured in the same color: one probe for the methylated signal and one probe for the unmethylated signal.